zonemaster/zonemaster/docs/public/installation/zonemaster-engine.md

 ```

 The command is expected to take a few seconds and print some results about the delegation of zonemaster.net.

+## Troubleshooting installation

+If you have any issue with installation, and installed with `cpanm`, redo the
+installation above but without the `--notest` option.
+Installation will take
+longer time.

+Take note of any error messages and search for solution.

 ## What to do next